Melicoccus bijugatus: Description

 Trees can reach heights of up to 25 m and come with alternate, compound leaves.
 The leaves have four elliptic leaflets which are 5–12.5 cm long and 2.5–5 cm wide.
-They are typically dioecious plants, however autogamous trees occur from time to time.
+They are typically dioecious plants, though autogamous trees occur from time to time.

-Flowers have four petals and eight stamens and produce void, green drupes which are 2.5–4 cm long and 2 cm wide.
+Flowers have four petals and eight stamens and produce ovoid, green drupes which are 2.5–4 cm long and 2 cm wide.
 Their pulp is orange, salmon or yellowish in color with a somewhat juicy and pasty texture.

 Fruit

 The fruit is a round drupe, approximately 2–4 cm in diameter, with a thin, brittle, green peel.
 The bulk of the fruit is made up of the one (or, rarely, two) whitish seeds, which are surrounded by an edible, orange, juicy, gelatinous pulp.
 There are efforts in Puerto Rico and Florida to produce cultivars with a more favourable flesh-to-seed ratio.

-When ripe, the fruits have a bittersweet, wine-like flavour and have mild laxative properties.
-They are extremely rich in iron and phosphorus.
-The seed, being slippery, is a potential choking hazard.
+When ripe, the fruits have a sweet-tart or lime-like flavor.
+The seed, being slippery, is a potential choking hazard to small children.

-Fruits mature in the dry season or summer.

 Use

 The main use of the mamoncillo is its sweet fruits, which are consumed fresh or canned, and can also be used in the preparation of soft drinks and alcoholic beverages.
 It can produce a strong yellow dye, although it is rarely used for this purpose.

 The pit is also edible.
 When roasted, it resembles cashew nuts.
-The indigenous peoples of the Orinoco river consume them as a substitute for cassava, and in Nicaragua, they are ground and made into horchata as a cure for parasites.
+The indigenous peoples of the Orinoco river consume them as a substitute for cassava, and in Nicaragua, they are ground and made into horchata.

 The wood of the tree is pale, dense and moderately heavy with a fine grain, and is used for construction, carpentry, and fine cabinetmaking.
 However, it is not particularly durable, so its use is limited to indoors.

-The leaves are used in various traditional medicinal preparations, and also used as pest deterrents.

 The species is also commonly planted along roadsides as an ornamental tree.

 Quenepa in popular culture

-The quenepa fruit is frequently referenced in popular culture in the Spanish Caribbean, including songs such as Suave by Puerto Rico rapper René Pérez (Residente).
+The quenepa fruit is frequently referenced in popular culture in the Spanish Caribbean, including songs such as "Suave" by Puerto Rican rapper René Pérez (Residente) as part of the band Calle 13.